vchavkov/fork-oneuptime/Docs/Content/probe/custom-probe.md

 You can set up custom probes inside your network to monitor resources in your private network or resources that are behind your firewall.

 To begin with you need to create a custom probe in your Project Settings > Probe.
-Once you have created the custom probe on your CBSUptime Dashboard.
+Once you have created the custom probe on your CBS Uptime Dashboard.
 You should have the `PROBE_ID` and `PROBE_KEY`

 ### Deploy Probe